 Despite the fact that Al Rajhi Bank is the largest Islamic bank in Saudi Arabia, growing competition in the banking sector requires it to adopt latest technology to be competitive.
-The objective of this study is to propose policies their efforts whilst saving time (AlRajhibank.com).
+The objective of this study is to propose policies for Al Rajhi Bank not only to retain its customers but also increase their number by enhancing their level of satisfaction.